Rare Bleeding Disorders

 Step 2: The blood vessels contract to restrict the blood flow to the damaged area.

-Step 3: Blood platelets, which are very tiny cell fragments, are the first to arrive at the damaged area.
+Step 3: Blood platelets, which are very tiny cell fragments, are the first to arrive at the damage area.
 The platelets stick to the walls of damaged vessels and spread out, which is called platelet adhesion.
-These platelets then emit chemical signals that activate other nearby platelets so that they clump together at the site of the damage in order to form a homeostatic plug.
+These platelets then emit chemical signals that activate other nearby platelets so that they clump together at the site of the damage in order to form a plug, the homeostatic plug.
 This is called platelet aggregation.

 Step 4: The surface of these activated platelets forms a base on which blood coagulation can take place.
 The coagulation factors (or coagulation proteins) circulating in the blood are activated at the surface of the platelets to form a fibrin clot which looks something like a mesh.
 This is the permanent clot.